Birda Logo

 Identification Tips

 The male Western Tragopan is adorned with a dark, grey, and black plumage, punctuated by numerous white spots, each encircled by black.
 Deep crimson patches embellish the sides and back of the neck, while the throat reveals bare blue skin, and the face is highlighted with red.
 A modest black occipital crest crowns their head.
 The female, in contrast, is cloaked in pale brownish-grey with fine black vermiculations and spots, and feathers marked with black patches and central white streaks.
 Immature males mirror the females but are distinguishable by their larger size, longer legs, and the presence of black on the head and red on the neck.
-Males tip the scales at 1.8–2.2 kg, while females are lighter at 1.25–1.4 kg.
+Males weigh 1.8–2.2 kg, while females are lighter at 1.25–1.4 kg.
 The males stretch to a length of 55–60 cm, with females slightly shorter at 48–50 cm.

 Habitat